 persons with Alzheimer's disease or related disorders unless the facility is certified under this subchapter.

 - Resident admission.
 The facility must admit and retain only residents whose needs can be met through service from the facility staff, or in cooperation with community resources or other providers under contract.

 - Allowable number of residents.
 Each certificate must specify the maximum allowable number of residents to be cared for at any one time in the certified area.
 No greater number of residents must be kept in the certified area than is authorized by the certificate.

 - Nullification of certificate.
-When a certificate becomes null and void, the facility must remove the certificate from display and advertising, and the certificate must be surrendered to DHS on request.
+When a certificate becomes null and void, the facility must remove the certificate from display and advertising, and the certificate must be surrendered to DADS on request.
 A certificate is nontransferable and nonassignable; therefore, a certificate existing at the time of change of ownership becomes null and void.

 - Display of certificate.
 A certificate must be displayed in a prominent location for public view.
 The facility may advertise as long as the certificate is in effect; however, the type of advertising must be such that the advertising can be withdrawn if the certificate becomes null and void.
 Upon removal of the certificate it is the responsibility of the facility to inform interested persons of the revised status.
-The certificate is the property of DHS.
+The certificate is the property of DADS.

 §19.2208 Standards for Certified Alzheimer's Facilities

 - Residents eligible for admission to Alzheimer's units will have a diagnosis of Alzheimer's disease or related dementing disorders.
 The need for admission to the Alzheimer's unit must be documented by the attending physician.